fk2016/financeApp/README.md

 How can i install this?
-npm install and npm link
+execute npm install and npm link

 Execute for ios
 yarn ios